A Typical Day For A Volunteer

 Psst!
 Is budget one your concerns?
 We have a guide with ways to make a semester abroad affordable - check it out!
 It's especially helpful for college students.

-Volunteers live in a gated courtyard with some open space to hang around in, and a couple of buildings for housing.
+Your ewakka is a gated courtyard, with open space to hang around in, and a couple of buildings for housing.
 You'll be sharing a room with 3-6 of your fellow volunteers.
 One building is dedicated to 4 apartments (each complete with a bedroom and bunkbeds to share, and a bathroom) while another building is home to the kitchen, a bit of a living room to hang out in, an another bedroom to share.

 Warm - pretty much all the time!
 You'll see lots of sun as well as some rain.